Lip Service

 Call For Submissions

-Lip Service invites fiction and non-fiction submissions for Issue #3 – Reproductive Justice.
+Lip Service invites visual, fiction, and non-fiction submissions for Issue #4 – Disability & Sex

 Illustration by Samantha Streibl